matuzo/matuzoat/src/blog/how-many-browsers-do-you-know.md

 ---
 title: 'How many browsers do you know?'
 metadescription: I will switch browsers every two weeks to learn more about them and I invite you to do the same.
 date: 2020-03-12T06:41:15.944Z
 intro: ''
 teaser: >-
   While testing a new feature recently, I realised that I don’t know too many browsers.
 I can list some, but I don‘t really know them like I know Firefox or Chrome.
 I want to change that, and I invite you to do the same.
 tags:
   - testing
-publication: Matuzo
 image: articles/sm_browsers.png
-draft: false
-archive: false
 ---

 [Firefox Developer Tools](https://developer.mozilla.org/en-US/docs/Tools) have improved so much in the last few years that I naturally switched from Chrome as my main development browser to Firefox.
 This helped me understand their differences, not just when working (developer experience) but also when surfing (user experience).